-- A. Disciplinary records may be expunged from the student's disciplinary file by the Chief Academic Officer or designee for good cause, upon written petition of the accused student, up to three years from the date of final written decision.
+- A. Disciplinary records may be expunged from the student's disciplinary file by the Vice Chancellor of Academic Affairs or designee for good cause, upon written petition of the accused student, up to three years from the date of final written decision.
 Disciplinary records shall not be expunged without unusual and compelling justification.
 Factors to be considered in review of such petitions shall include: - a.
 The present demeanor of the person accused. - b.
-The conduct of the person accused subsequent to the violation. - c.
-The nature of the violation, and the severity of any resulting damage, injury, or harm. - B. The Chief Academic Officer will respond, in writing, within 10 business days of the

-- receipt of the petition.
-If the Chief Academic Officer denies the petition, copies of this letter will be kept in the central records file in the Office of the Chief Academic Officer. - C. Expunged records shall not be destroyed but maintained in a separate file and shall not be made available or considered for any future alleged conduct violations under this policy.
+The conduct of the person accused after the violation. - c.
+The nature of the violation, and the severity of any resulting damage, injury, or harm. - B. The Vice Chancellor of Academic Affairs will respond, in writing, within 10 business days of the receipt of the petition.
+If the Vice Chancellor of Academic Affairs denies the petition, copies of this letter will be kept in the central records file in the Office of the Vice Chancellor of Academic Affairs. - C. Expunged records shall not be destroyed but maintained in a separate file and shall not be made available or considered for any future alleged conduct violations under this policy.